Hometown: South Salem, NY

 "The Executive Partners are wonderful.
 They definitely helped me as far as professional growth, really understanding not just what I like, but how it applies," she explains.
 "They take it a step further from our leadership development course to our communications, and just get down to how to adjust or refine how you convey what you're thinking or what you're feeling, and make it more professional."

 Looking forward to her second year in the program, Amanda is excited about making her mark on the professional world.
-She's grateful for the supportive community that the Mason School of Business has provided for her as she's pursued her MBA.
+She's grateful for the supportive community that the Raymond A. Mason School of Business has provided for her as she pursued her MBA.

 "We're all in it together.
 The Tribe mentality, as much as it's said, is true," she says.
 "William & Mary is just a different ball game.
 It doesn't even play by the same rules in my mind as some of the other schools.
-I think the caliber of people in our program and the breath of experiences they have and the program in general is so special.
+I think the caliber of people in our program and the breadth of experiences they have and the program, in general, is so special.
 You can't really understand that unless you visit."